THE WEATHER STATION

 Architectural Design Proposal.
 Carlisle Lane, SE1 7LH

 The Weather Station; Lambeth’s climate conscious primary school.
 A learning integrated ‘adventure playground’ accommodating for all weather conditions, encouraging learn and play in a climate conscious environment, preparing the next generation for the climate emergency.
-The building act as a third teacher, teaching through materiality and structure about various climate issues and sustainable sources of energy.
+The building acts as a third teacher, teaching through materiality and structure about various climate issues and sustainable sources of energy.
 As a visual agent, the core of the site locates three existing trees, which remain as part of the proposal.

 The building is influenced by Junk Playgrounds, taking advantage of ‘incomplete’ structures, reused materials, reclaimed timber, and sustainable materials.
 A recent exhibition at The Wellcome Collection, Play Well - Why Play Matters, highlights the importance of play in learning.
 Including works of Friedrich Frobel, founder of the Kindergarten movement, one of the many philosophers who argued for the value of play in education, ‘encouraging learning through child-led interactions with the world’.

 At the end of the construction period, the scaffolding remains as part of the play landscape for students.
 The concept of the Junk Playground encourages students to directly engage with both the environment and materials.
 The design reflects open air schools and architecture that is adaptable.
 Movement is a key drive for the project, where the energy from play, mirrors the energy of that of the proposal; moving and adapting simultaneously with the climate, weather and continuous motion of play.
 As a Weather Station, students revolve around differing ‘weather conditions’, with each year group and classroom accommodating to a different season and climate.
 Summer, Spring, Autumn and Winter.
-With each season, a related play area is adjoined with sustainable sources of energy providing differing activities to allow for an embodied experience.
+For each season, a related play area is adjoined with sustainable sources of energy providing differing activities to allow for an embodied experience.

 A GREEN ESCAPE